 (c) The environmental impact assessment already undertaken is substantively equivalent to the one required under this Part and is comparably comprehensive, including with regard to such elements as the assessment of cumulative impacts.

-Option 2: (a) The potential impacts of the [planned] [proposed] activity have been assessed in accordance with the requirements of other relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies;

-(b) The outcome of the assessment is effectively implemented;

-(c) The assessment already undertaken is functionally equivalent to one required under this Part.

-Option 3: ... the activity is being conducted in accordance with rules and guidelines appropriately established under relevant legal instruments and frameworks and by relevant global, regional, subregional and sectoral bodies that require environmental impact assessments, regardless of whether or not an environmental impact assessment is required under those rules or guidelines.

 [6.
 Where a [planned] [proposed] activity falling under the jurisdiction of a Party has the potential to have impacts/effects in areas beyond national jurisdiction and meets or exceeds the threshold criteria for the conduct of environmental impact assessments set out in this Part, it shall be subject to an environmental impact assessment that is substantively equivalent to the one required under this Part.
 The Party shall: